kpetersen04/Currency-converter/README.md

 #### Stage Three: Stretch Goals

-Unfortunatley I didn't have the time to meet my stretch goals but you can see them listed in Stage Four.
+Unfortunately I didn't have the time to meet my stretch goals but you can see them listed in Stage Four.
 Instead of the stretch goals, any extra time I had during the week went towards polishing up the core requirements.
 This included:

 - Refactoring code to be easier to understand and more succinct.
 - Setting up the search bar to search for currency name, currency code and to take into account the user searching in lowercase.
-- Identifying and resloving errors resulting from the API used.
+- Identifying and resolving errors resulting from the API used.
 For example when the user selects the same currency for the base and the convertTo currency.

 ```javascript
 const onSubmitExchange = async (e) => {